A guide to exploring Discovery Education Math Techbook in ten easy steps.

 Step 9: Select Apply and Explore Apply Problems

-Step 10: Explore Dashboard, Glossary, and Math Tools
+Step 10: Explore the Dashboard and Math Tools

-Within Dashboard, there are two Dashboards - Concept Dashboard (formative assessments) and Course Assessments (summative assessments) where teachers and students view and analyze the data and evidence collected as they interact with Math Techbook.
-Based on this data and evidence, teachers have the ability to differentiate instruction to create a more personalized learning environment as well as determine if their students have mastered the content.
+Based on this data and evidence, you can differentiate instruction to create a more personalized learning environment as well as determine if your students have mastered the content.

-Math Tools include a graphing calculator, geometry software, and whiteboard.
-They allow students to explore mathematics interactively, and they allow students to communicate mathematically, creating graphs, constructions, and other mathematical artifacts and sharing screenshots of them with teachers and classmates.
+Math Tools allow students to explore mathematics interactively, and to communicate mathematically - creating graphs, constructions, and other mathematical artifacts and sharing screenshots of them with teachers and classmates.